wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 - libpthreads
 - libxml2 (including headers from the devel package)
 - libssh >= 0.6.4 (including headers)
-	- Download it from https://red.libssh.org/projects/libssh/files and for install it, follow the instructions in the INSTALL file present in a root directory
+	- download it from https://red.libssh.org/projects/libssh/files and for install it following the INSTALL file present in the root directory
-	- can be skipped if using --disable-ssh
+	- this step can be skipped if using --disable-ssh
 - openvswitch 2.4.0

 - pyang >= 1.5.0
 - python 2.6 or higher with the following modules:
  - os, copy, string, re, argparse, subprocess, inspect, curses, xml, libxml2
  - only with TLS enabled: M2Crypto
 - only with TLS enabled by using the --enable-tls option
  - OpenSSL (libssl, libcrypto, including headers from the devel package)
 - roff2html
  - optional, used for building HTML version of man pages (make doc)
 - rpmbuild